Playing Formats Hub

 Medal Play (Strokeplay) Golf: Rules, Scoring and Handicap

-What is medal play in golf?
-Strokeplay rules, how net scores work with 95% handicap, differences with Stableford, and strategy for club medal competitions.
+What is stroke play in golf?
+How shots are counted, net scores with 95% handicap, differences with Stableford, and strategy for medal competitions.

 Individual